Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Modeling framework in high dimensions

 \section{Modeling framework in high dimensions}

-While this approach to combining posterior samples with resampled data sets works in general, it is most useful in high-dimensions when accounting for uncertainty in parameter estimation can be quite difficult.
-Since many well-known estimators depend on the propensity score and outcome model fitted values, we posit Bayesian high-dimensional treatment and outcome models as
+While our estimation and inferential approach works in general, it is most useful in high-dimensions where accounting for uncertainty in parameter estimation can be quite difficult.
+We posit Bayesian high-dimensional treatment and outcome models as

-where $h_y()$ and $h_t()$ are suitable link functions.
-For estimators that rely on only one of the two models, such as the inverse probability weighted estimator, the other model can be dropped.
-Note that these models only specify the mean of each random variable.
-In cases where the treatment or outcome are not binary, additional parameters and modeling assumptions are required.
-If either of them is a continuous random variable, we specify a normal distribution with the mean defined above (with the identity link function) and variance $\sigma^2$.

-These models assume that the relationship of the covariates with the treatment and outcome are additive, which helps reduce the complexity of estimation in high-dimensions.
-We stress here that this is not a requirement for the uncertainty quantification presented in \cref{sec:uncertainty}, and alternative high-dimensional models that allow for interactions (see for example \cite{linero2018bayesian}) can be accommodated.
-We explore this possibility via simulation in Appendix F.